nephio-project/porch/docs/content/en/docs/4_tutorials_and_how-tos/working_with_porch_repositories/_index.md

 **Sync not working?**

-- Verify cron expression syntax is correct
+- Verify that the cron expression syntax is correct
 - Check minimum 1-minute delay for manual syncs
 - Inspect repository status for sync errors